Forced organ harvesting from Falun Gong practitioners in China: Kilgour-Matas report

 David Kilgour and David Matas released the results of their preliminary investigation on 20 July 2006, in a report titled "Report into Allegations of Organ Harvesting of Falun Gong Practitioners in China".
 Although the pair were denied visas to travel to China, they nonetheless compiled over 30 distinct strands of evidence which were consistent with allegations of organ harvesting from Falun Gong practitioners.
 These included an analysis of statistics on organ transplantation in China, interviews with former Falun Gong prisoners, and recorded admissions from Chinese hospitals and law enforcement offices about the availability of Falun Gong practitioners' organs.

 In the absence of evidence that would invalidate the organ harvesting allegations—such as a Chinese government registry showing the source of transplant organs—Kilgour and Matas concluded that the Chinese government and its agencies "have put to death a large but unknown number of Falun Gong prisoners of conscience.
 Their vital organs, including kidneys, livers, corneas and hearts, were seized involuntarily for sale at high prices, sometimes to foreigners, who normally face long waits for voluntary donations of such organs in their home countries."
 They estimated that from 2000 to 2005, the source for 41,500 organ transplants was unexplained, and that Falun Gong prisoners were the most plausible source for these organs.
 The authors qualified their report by noting the inherent difficulties in verifying the alleged crimes: no independent organizations are allowed to investigate conditions in China, eyewitness evidence is difficult to obtain, and official information about both organ transplantation and executions is often withheld or is contradictory.
 The initial report however received a mixed reception.
 In the US, a Congressional Research Service report by Thomas Lum stated that the Kilgour–Matas report relied largely on logical inference, without bringing forth new or independently obtained testimony; the credibility of much of the key evidence was said to be questionable.

 In 2007, Kilgour and Matas presented an updated report under the title "Bloody Harvest: Revised Report into Allegations of Organ Harvesting of Falun Gong Practitioners in China".
 The findings were subsequently rewritten as a book released in October 2009.
 The reports received international media coverage, and the authors travelled internationally to present their findings to governments and other concerned organizations.
+Kilgour and Matas won the 2009 Human Rights Award from the International Society for Human Rights and were nominated for the Nobel Peace Prize in 2010.
+A documentary on Kilgour and Matas's work, Human Harvest, received a 2014 Peabody Award.

+In 2016 Kilgour, Matas, and Ethan Gutmann published a new report updating their earlier works Bloody Harvest (2009) and The Slaughter (2014).
+Drawing on publicly available data, statements, and records from hospitals across China, the report estimated that between 60,000 and 100,000 transplant surgeries were performed annually—far higher than the Chinese government's official figure of 10,000 per year.